Accolade, Inc.

 Accolade, Inc. (later Infogrames North America, Inc.) was an American video game developer and publisher based in San Jose, California.
 The company was founded as Accolade in 1984 by Alan Miller and Bob Whitehead, who had previously co-founded Activision in 1979.
 The company became known for numerous sports game series, including HardBall!, Jack Nicklaus and Test Drive.

 By the early 1990s, Accolade saw critical acclaim for Star Control (1990), as well as strong sales for Bubsy (1993).
 However, Sega sued Accolade for creating unauthorized Sega Genesis games by reverse-engineering the console's boot-protection.
 Accolade won the case on appeal, overturning an injunction from the lower court that had interrupted their sales and development.
 The founders soon left the company.
 The new chief executive, Peter Harris, attracted new investment from Time Warner.
 The following year, Accolade president Jim Barrett replaced him.
 He focused on existing franchises hoping to secure the company's future.
 However, technical issues undermined the release of Bubsy 3D (1996), and Jack Nicklaus 5 (1997) was considered a commercial disappointment, despite positive reviews.
 The company still had modest successes with games such as Star Control 3 (1996) and Deadlock (1996), and saw strong sales for both Test Drive 4 (1997) and Test Drive: Off Road (1997).

 The French firm Infogrames purchased Accolade in 1999 as part of its strategy to become more global, transforming it into a subsidiary called Infogrames North America.
 By 2000, it was consolidated into Infogrames, Inc. (the former GT Interactive), marking the end of Infogrames North America as a separate company and what remained of Accolade as an entity.
 In the years that followed, Infogrames purchased the Atari trademark and rebranded as Atari SA, before declaring bankruptcy in 2013 resulting in the sell-off of some assets.
-The Accolade assets were purchased by game publisher Tommo, who later resold them to Hong Kong-based holding company Billionsoft as part of a strategy to revive several classic games.
+The Accolade assets were purchased by game publisher Tommo, who later resold them to Hong Kong–based holding company Billionsoft as part of a strategy to revive several classic games, however the assets that Billionsoft held were re-acquired by Atari SA in April 2023.

 History

 Origins (1984–1985)

 Alan Miller and Bob Whitehead founded Accolade in 1984; both had worked previously at Atari.
 They believed Atari undervalued its programmers, leading them to leave the company and start Activision in October 1979.
-Activision became the first developer to operate independently of the console companies and one of the few firms to survive the video game crash of 1983, though they still posted an US$18 million dollar loss the following year.
+Activision became the first developer to operate independently of the console companies and one of the few firms to survive the video game crash of 1983, though they still posted a US$18 million loss the following year.
 After a large devaluation of their stock, Miller and Whitehead left Activision to form Accolade.